ethanswafford/climate-api/README.md

 # climate-api

-small and simple api for climate change built for education/practice with nodejs and javascript
+Small and simple api for climate change built for education/practice with nodejs and javascript

-in order to run the API you need to install the required node modules in your terminal by running the commands: npm i express,
+In order to run the API you need to install the required node modules in your terminal by running the commands: npm i express,
                                           npm i axios,
                                           npm i cheerio,